JeeWeetje/iot-workshop/README.md

 Follow these steps to create the integration bridge between The Things Network and Azure IoT Hub.
 NPM will be used to create a folder structure and imstall packages.

 1. Create a new folder eg. `c:\techdays42`
-2. In a dos-box, navigate to the new folder
+2. In Command Prompt, navigate to the new folder
-3. In this new folder, run `npm init` to initialize a new Bridge using Node.js.
+3. In this new folder, run `npm init` to initialize a new Node.js application.
 Some values will be presented to be changed; accept the initial values, only use `server.js` (instead of _index.js_ as entry point, if proposed)

    ![alt tag](img/npm-init.png)